vext-python/vext/README.md

 Blerb
 =====

-Virtualenv is great and is really well supported in the web development community.
+Virtualenv is really well supported in the web development community.

-Packages for graphics, audio and guis often use the python C API and so can't be installed a virtualenv using pip.
+Graphics and audio and GUI packages often don't work with virtualenv.

 Vext lets you use access specific modules in the system python, using just pip and standard requirements.